DavidZajicek/holbertonschool-shell/basics/README.md

 8-firstdelete - Delete the file better from /tmp/my_first_directory
 9-firstdirdeletion - Delete the my_first_directory directory
-10-back - Switch to previous working directory
+10-back - Switch to previous working directory 11-lists - list all files in the current and parent directories, and the /boot directory